ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

   - **User Reference for Parameter Selection**: Step 3 additionally provides the corresponding parameters of the evaluated sampling methods at certain risk levels.
 Since an appropriate parameter is critical for the effectiveness of a sampling method, our evaluation results could serve as a guideline to save the efforts from the labrious trial-and-error parameter tuning in practice.

-# Integrate advanced truncation sampling into Hugging Face
+# Integrate advanced sampling into Hugging Face